macder/wfv-validation/README.md

 For more info on the subject, read ["Why escape-on-input is a bad idea"](https://lukeplant.me.uk/blog/posts/why-escape-on-input-is-a-bad-idea/)

-**Note:** WFV does strip magic quotes if it is enabled in the environment.
+**Note:** WFV strips magic quotes if it is enabled in the environment.
 You're welcome.

 That being said, WFV does provide useful (perhaps powerful?) helpers to work with input data: